nathan-contino/nathan-contino.github.io/_posts/techblog/2023-03-08-review-sony-xperia-xz1-compact.md

 - [FairEmail](https://f-droid.org/en/packages/eu.faircode.email/) has a significant learning curve as you set up the UI and accounts, but has worked *excellently* since then.

 - [Signal](https://signal.org/#signal) is the most secure messaging app I have.
 I only wish I could convince anyone else to actually use it.
+Note: I recently changed to [Molly](https://molly.im/) instead to stick with open source software and minimize Signal's frequent nagging to donate.

 - [Nekogram X](https://f-droid.org/en/packages/nekox.messenger/) is an open source distribution of Telegram with less telemetry and some helpful options added on top.
+[Telegram FOSS](https://f-droid.org/packages/org.telegram.messenger/) is another brilliant option if you don't need the extra stuff.
+Both have some minimal issues with app icon/name display in the OS share sheet but it's not a big deal.

 - I use Google Maps as a necessary evil of address finding, and Osmand (with 10GB of downloaded detailed US maps) for bicycle touring and mountain biking navigation.